-Palmerston celebrates its cultural diversity with multiple events throughout the year.
-Key events facilitated, funded or otherwise supported by Council include in 2021:
+During the long period of social distancing and restrictions on gathering in groups, Council provided and promoted many opportunities for Palmerston celebrates its cultural diversity with online collaborations and social interaction.
+These multiple events throughout the year.
+Key events endeavours will be showcased in future exhibitions facilitated, funded or otherwise supported by Council of local arts, crafts, and collaborative writing projects. include in 2021: Our annual Children's Art Exhibition, normally held in Harmony Day - Council welcomes and supports May for National Families Week, will move to later in refugees and enhances cultural and religious diversity 2020 and reflect on the year.

-Harmony Day - Council welcomes and supports refugees and enhances cultural and religious diversity 2020 and reflect on the year. in our community.
+in our community.

-NAIDOC Week - celebrating the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
-This year Council is looking to mark NAIDOC Week by commissioning new works by local Aboriginal artists for permanent exhibition around Palmerston.
+Council continue its partnership with Litchfield NAIDOC Week - celebrating the history, culture and Council to provide the Taminmin Library services achievements of Aboriginal and Torres Strait Islander to the community.
+Given the size and scale of peoples.
+This year Council is looking to mark NAIDOC Local Government in the Northern Territory there Week by commissioning new works by local Aboriginal are numerous advantages with Councils working artists for permanent exhibition around Palmerston. collaboratively and developing shared services.
+This arrangement has allowed for professional development and shared program opportunities for staff and a reduction in overall operational costs, which have been used to improve existing services at the City of Palmerston Library.